majorimi/blazor-components/.github/docs/Maps.md

 - **`Markers`: `ObservableRangeCollection<GoogleMapMarker>? { get; set; }` (default: NULL)** <br />
 MarkerOptions object used to define the properties that can be set on a Marker.
 ObservableCollection can be initialized only once!
 Add or remove items to the collection the change marker properties (Marker properties value changes not detected).
+- **`EnableMarkerClustering`: `bool { get; set; }` (default: true)** <br />
+Enable/disable marker clustering.
+When enabled, markers are grouped into clusters based on their proximity.
+When a cluster is clicked, the map automatically zooms to fit all markers in that cluster. ==This option can only be set when the map is initialized.
+Use `OnInitialized` method to set it up.==
 - **`PolyLines`: `ObservableRangeCollection<GoogleMapPolylineOptions>? { get; set; }` (default: _NULL_)** <br />
 PolylineOptions object used to define the properties that can be set on the map as PolyLines.
 ObservableCollection can be initialized only once!
 Add or remove items to the collection (use `OnMapInitialized` event or user interactions) the change polyline properties (Polyline properties value changes not detected).